 FOR COLORADO STATE LEGISLATURE BILLS (for Federal bills, scroll down):

-It’s helpful to know the bill number (but you can search for a bill using other criteria).
-Bills are named starting with an SB (Senate Bill) or an HB (House Bill), signifying the side that it originates in.
-SB or HB is followed by the year of session, then a hyphen, then the bill number. (for example, HB17-1230)
+It’s helpful to know the bill number (but you can search for a bill using other criteria, like words in the bill title).
+Bills are named starting with an SB (Senate Bill) or an HB (House Bill), signifying the chamber that it originates in.
+SB or HB is followed by the year of session, then a hyphen, then the bill number. (for example, SB19-181)

 When you click the bill title, the bill page will include the list of sponsors.
 Clicking on the legislative sponsor name will give you party affiliation, what district they represent (and what counties are within that district), contact info, including an email link.

 Going back to the bill page, you’ll find a summary of the bill, what committee the bill is assigned to (remember, there are Senate Committees and House Committees), the actual text of the bill, the bill status (“Introduced”, “Upon Consideration”, etc.), and the Upcoming Schedule: when and where the bill goes to committee (Date, time, meeting room at the Capitol), and what committee.
 PLEASE NOTE: The meeting rooms for committee hearings have been known to change the morning of the hearing.
 If you are planning on testifying, be sure to check the bill page for any updates.